Mark24Code/sinatra-app-template/README.md

 ## Custom server & database

-You can use DSL to config KEY:Value , then you application just use.
+You can use DSL to config `Key:Value` , then you application just use.

 ```ruby
 Config::Default.configure do